Jbuchs/vhost/README.md

 Parameters
 ----------

--symfony :  Install directly a new Symfony 2 Project ready to use
+-symfony :  Install directly a new ready to use Symfony 2 project

 Other
 -----